 On the one hand, we can say that the increased competition will significantly decrease your chances to succeed or push projects to fight severely for funding (and, as a result, attract fewer funds and cut development costs).
 But on the other hand, we should view this challenge as an incentive to offer something unique and innovative.

 Namely, market competition can accelerate the development of the market itself.
-And of course, that’s a massive plus for all participants of the market, including startup owners who will be able to get high profits, professors, and learners who will directly benefit from a better product with a unique value proposition.
+And of course, that’s a massive plus for all participants of the market, including startup owners who will be able to get high profits, professors, and learners who will directly benefit from a better product.